frankie2021/vsud/README.md

-The following location is required to open the file
+The following location is required to impoet the .dat file in the program.
 #(all drive):\\apps\\fit240\\TestRecord.dat'
 e.g. D:apps\fit240
 mkdir D:apps\fit240